![]() |

 complete control.
 But life does not always move according to our wishes.

-instead of anxiety.
-To follow Tao is not to escape the world but to live within
+The Tao asks us to observe life carefully and act with awareness instead of anxiety.
+To follow Tao is not to escape the world but to live within it with greater harmony.

 3. Wu Wei: Acting Without Force